encoder-shoaib/Blood-Bank-Management-System-BBMS-/README.md

-# Blood Bank Management System
+# Blood Bank Management System -BBMS

 The Blood Bank Management System is a simple console-based application that allows users to register, log in, and perform various operations related to blood donors.